bc-discord/bc-discord.github.io/pages/balisong/basics/materials.md

 # Materials

+---

+## Basic

-## Blade
+### Blade

-This [BladeHQ interactive page](https://www.bladehq.com/blog/knife-steel-guide) provides a good breakdown of different properties of steel.
+This [Blade HQ interactive page](https://www.bladehq.com/blog/knife-steel-guide) provides a good breakdown of different properties of steel.
 We won't reiterate on knowledge from better sources, so we focus on what is important for a balisong.

 Blade material largely does not matter for flipping, but will matter when beating.
 The main distinction to watch for is, carbon steel, semi-stainless steel, and stainless steel. <ins>Carbon steel</ins> needs to be oiled to prevent oxidation for their higher carbon content. <ins>Stainless steel</ins> does not require blade oiling under normal usage. <ins>Semi-stainless steel</ins> sits in the middle; for less humid climates, blade oiling may not be needed.

 A majority of modern balisongs are stainless steel; a few are commonly used for balisongs:
 - AEB-L/440C, 154CM, CPM-154, S35VN

+### Handles
+ For modern balisongs, a few materials are used for balisong handles:
+ - Carbon Fiber: A composite laminate where fibers and resin are layered.
+This case, the fiber being carbon strands.
+Typically used as scale material.
+ - G-10: Another composite laminate, but the fiber is glass.
+Typically used as scale material as well.
+ - Aluminum: Very lightweight metal commonly used on cheaper balisongs.
+Two most common grades are 6061 or 7075; the lighter is 6061, while being weaker than 7075.
+ - Titanium: The most commonly used metal for high-end balisongs.
+Lightweight for it's given structural properties.
+The most used grade is 6Al-4V (grade 5) while the chinese competitor is TC4.
+More expensive than Aluminum and harder to machine because of the 'spongey' properties of Titanium compared to other metals.

+---

+## Exotic

+Exotic materials are expensive materials that are rare and/or expensive.
+Many of these exotic materials have 'layered' look to them, inspired by damascus steel.

-### Exotic Material
+### Blade

 #### Damascus
 <ins>Damascus</ins> is considered a laminate of two or more steels that is manipulated to produce a pattern during the fabrication process.
 As with regular steel, they come in carbon steel or stainless steel.